Laulajatar/my-oblivion-mods/README.md

 *Current issues:* It's still Oblivion water, it looks like shit.

+## Conjured Bows have Conjured Arrows

+This mod gives every actor that summons a bow a quiver of 50 Bound Arrows if they have no arrows equipped when casting the spell.

+**This mod has been released.**

 ## CTAddPose Custom ESP

 To be used with this tutorial [Making your own one-mod pose collection](http://www.shrine-of-kynareth.de/making-your-own-one-mod-pose-collection).